List of current champions in All Elite Wrestling: Tag Team

 The AEW World Tag Team Championship is AEW's traditional tag team title, being contested by teams of two wrestlers.
-It is held by first-time champions Brodido (Brody King and Bandido).
-They defeated previous champions The Hurt Syndicate (Bobby Lashley and Shelton Benjamin) and FTR (Cash Wheeler and Dax Harwood) in a three-way tag team match at Forbidden Door on August 24, 2025.
+It is held by first-time champions Cage and Cope (Christian Cage and Adam Copeland), who defeated FTR (Cash Wheeler and Dax Harwood) in a New York Street Fight "I Quit" match at Double or Nothing on May 24, 2026; if Cage and Cope had lost, they would have disbanded as a team forever.